boseongkang/flask_web/README.md

 6. If you don’t put the port number in line 12, 5000 will be the initial port number.<br>
 <img width="293" alt="Screenshot 2024-08-25 at 3 43 54 PM" src="https://github.com/user-attachments/assets/4a5f78f7-442f-4bf3-956a-fc2ad50850ba">

+I created this Flask folder in macbook.
+Then upload everything on my github.
+From my Desktop, I used vcs to clone the repository from github.
+But 'Error running 'Unnamed': Python script path must be set' error pop up Because I did not set up any settings.
+Pycharm tab -> Run -> Edit Configuration -> select Script path where app.py is located.
+Python interpreter -> select virtual machine, if not make new pip install Flask to install Flask